 The tax rate for all periods presented was below the U.S. federal statutory tax rate of 35%, primarily due to lower statutory tax rates applicable to our operations in the foreign jurisdictions in which we earn income.
-Income from non-U.S. jurisdictions accounted for approximately 78.0% of our total revenues for the three-month period ended January 31, 2015, resulting in a material portion of our pretax income being earned and taxed outside the U.S., primarily in Bermuda and Ireland, at rates ranging from 0% to 35%.
-The impact on our provision for income taxes of income earned in foreign jurisdictions being taxed at rates different than the U.S. statutory rate was a benefit of approximately \$37.5 million and a foreign effective tax rate of approximately 13.0% in the three-month period ended January 31, 2015, compared to a benefit of approximately \$38.3 million and a foreign effective tax rate of approximately 9.4% for the three-month period ended February 1, 2014.
+Income from non-U.S. jurisdictions accounted for approximately 77.3% of our total revenues for the nine-month period ended August 1, 2015, resulting in a material portion of our pretax income being earned and taxed outside the U.S., primarily in Bermuda and Ireland, at rates ranging from 0% to 35%.
+The impact on our provision for income taxes of income earned in foreign jurisdictions being taxed at rates different than the U.S. statutory rate was a benefit of approximately \$52.5 million and a foreign effective tax rate of approximately 12.0% in the three-month period ended August 1, 2015, compared to a benefit of approximately \$55.8 million and a foreign effective tax rate of approximately 3.8% in the three-month period ended August 2, 2014.
+The impact on our provision for income taxes of income earned in foreign jurisdictions being taxed at rates different than the U.S. statutory rate was a benefit of approximately \$145.1 million and a foreign effective tax rate of approximately 11.5% for the nine-month period ended August 1, 2015, compared to a benefit of approximately \$131.9 million and a foreign effective tax rate of approximately 5.8% for the nine-month period ended August 2, 2014.
 A reduction in the ratio of domestic taxable income to worldwide taxable income effectively lowers the overall tax rate, due to the fact that the tax rates in the majority of foreign jurisdictions where we earn income are significantly lower than the U.S. statutory rate.
 In addition, our effective income tax rate can be impacted each year by discrete factors or events.
-Our effective tax rate for the three-month period ended January 31, 2015 included a tax benefit of \$7.0 million from the reinstatement of the U.S. federal research and development tax credit in December 2014 retroactive to January 1, 2014 and a tax benefit of \$3.8 million as a result of an acquisition accounting adjustment.
-Our effective tax rate for the three-month period ended February 1, 2014 was not significantly impacted by discrete items.
+Our effective tax rate for the three- and nine-month periods ended August 1, 2015 included \$2.0 million of discrete tax expense items associated with the U.S. provision to return adjustments.
+In addition, our effective tax rate for the nine-month period ended August 1, 2015 included a tax benefit of \$7.0 million from the reinstatement of the U.S. federal research and development tax credit in December 2014 retroactive to January 1, 2014 and a tax benefit of \$3.8 million as a result of an acquisition accounting adjustment.
+Our effective tax rate for the nine-month period ended August 2, 2014 included a tax benefit of \$5.1 million recorded as a result of transaction costs related to the Acquisition.